hughevans/tableau_trusted_interface/README.md

 )
 ```

-You can optionally pass `user:` and `server:` options here too if you don’t want to use the configured defaults.
+You can optionally pass `user:`, `auth_server:` and `view_server:` options here too if you don’t want to use the configured defaults.
+Similar to the configuration, you can also specify a `server:` option as a fallback for the latter two.

 This would typically be put in a Rails controller, providing you access to the following methods in your view: